johnneycao/PowerBI-Open-Data-for-fun/README.md

 # Power BI Samples

-This personal repository contains a collection of Power BI Dashboard / Reports sample files.
+This personal repository contains a collection of Power BI Dashboard / Report sample files.
 It includes datasets used for samples, tutorials and other contents.

 This project welcomes contributions and suggestions.